why I stopped making new year’s resolutions

 I resolve not to try to be someone I am not; or some fantasy I want to grow into, like an enlightened Tom 2.0

-And use mindfulness to see through the masks I make to hide behind.
+And to use mindfulness to see through the masks I make to hide behind.

-Can we find moments in our life when we can step back and reflect on this simple yet powerful insight, which lies at the heart of our mindfulness practice: to just be here, now, without pretense, free and open, relaxed and at peace?
+Can we find moments in our life when we can step back and reflect on a simple intention like this?
+To just be here, now, without pretense, free and open, relaxed and at peace?

-I think an awful lot of the stuff we deal with in meditation is really about struggling with the way things are, and wanting things to be otherwise.
+I think much of what we deal with in meditation is about struggling with the way things are, and wanting things to be otherwise.

-I suggest a maturing practice, a deepening practice, is a more chill practice.
+I suggest a maturing practice, a deepening practice, appreciaties the possibilities of relaxing.

 Carl Jung envisioned a major shift in understanding the spiritual path –rather than ascending a steep mountain path seeking perfection, instead we “unfold into wholeness.”